Filling Out Your 2015 NCAA Bracket

 Dirk the Narrative vs. Dirk the Numbers Machine

-After this year of scolding and moral posturing, we have arrived at a final scene: Dirk Nowitzki — a simple man from vague origins — walks alone into battle against three mercenaries whose heedless and reckless pursuit of ...
+After this year of scolding and moral posturing, we have arrived at a final scene: Dirk Nowitzki — a simple man from vague origins — walks alone into battle against three mercenaries whose heedless and reckless pursuit of personal gain ...

 Shaquille O'Neal Hangs Up His Cape